×

 Image Source: Twitter/@TheFigen_

 Outside of Central and Southern America, few people are familiar with anteaters.
 An anteater, as the name implies, is a wild animal that mostly feeds on ants and termites.
 These insectivorous animals are edentate, which means they lack teeth.
 They eat insects with their extended tongues and dig through wood and dirt with their claws.
 Some anteater species, such as the Gaint Anteater, appear to have two heads.
 Their black and white fuzzy paws create the illusion that their front leg is the head.
-Furthermore, their real head, which is an extended snout, might appear to be a leg at first glance, as per Indian Express
+Furthermore, their real head, which is an extended snout, might appear to be a leg at first glance, reported Indian Express

 One Twitter user, @MrSpock2020, commented, "Wtf am I seeing here?
 Looks like an experiment they have done with its DNA or something who knows?
 Interesting though."
 Another user, @madbaldscotsman said, "Nature has a way of protecting vital parts with parts that look like other predators.
 Like some dogs have to mark above their eyes that look like eyes.
 Some butterflies are marked to make them look like other butterflies that do not taste good to birds."
 Another user @carmattmom commented, "Optical illusion due to coloring on the anteater’s left leg.
 I had to watch it for a few minutes before seeing the leg as a leg, not another head.
 Nature can play tricks at times."